How To Expand Your Small Preschool

 Since the horizontal space you have will mostly be used for students seating and practicing the activities you do in the preschool.
 That is why you should use the vertical space you have.
 This will give you a much bigger space that can be used for storing and sorting things.
 You can use tall bookshelves and towers instead of the wider ones so you can benefit from the vertical space you have for extra storage.
 You can also use the shelves high up on the wall so you can store the needed items for the various activities.
 Also using thin shelves will also help you to feel that the space is much bigger with a small effort.

 Since you have a limited space you will need to get yourself a moveable furniture that will help you to benefit from the space better.
 You also wouldn’t need to get extra pieces of the furniture that you might not need but it will just take up space.
 So you will be better off without it.

 Double purpose furniture:

 Having a small space always requires you to be creative and go the extra mile when using each piece to its ultimate use so you can get the ultimate benefit of it.
 So, it is no surprise that you need to invest in looking for furniture that has a double purpose and hence could maximize the space you have.

-- You can also use the back of mirrors and doors as a hidden storage.
-This could be amazing for storing the jackets and other things that need to be hanged.
+- You can also use the back of mirrors and doors as hidden storage.
+This could be amazing for storing the jackets and other things that need to be hung.